AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/add-or-remove-chat-users.md

 Follow the steps below to add or remove chat users.

+>[!NOTE]
+>
+>By default, all Marketo Engage Admins are granted Admin rights in Dynamic Chat.

 ## Add a Chat User {#add-a-chat-user}

 1. Log in to the [Adobe Admin Console](https://adminconsole.adobe.com/){target="_blank"}.